shastpi/mmWave-ray-tracer-dataset/Mobility/README.md

 plot_trajectory_demo is the complete demo of how to convert measurement indices to actual x-y cordinates and then plot it over the binary occupancy grid.

-% To be added: Implementation of RRT on binary occupancy grid using MATLAB robot navigation toolbox
+Demo for Implementation of RRT on binary occupancy grid using MATLAB robot navigation toolbox is given in avoidBuildingsUsingRRT.mlx and avoidBuildingsUsingRRT.pdf